Injectables

 Cosmetic injection is the umbrella term for any medical aesthetic procedure that delivers a regulated product into the skin or underlying tissue through a needle or cannula.
 The most common categories are neuromodulators like Nuceiva for muscle-relaxant smoothing of expression lines, and hyaluronic acid injections like Teosyal for volume restoration in lips, cheeks, undereyes, and jawline.
 Other categories include biostimulators such as Sculptra and PRP for skin quality.
 At Victoria Rose Aesthetics in Pickering, your VRA injector performs your cosmetic injections under the clinical standard set by founder Victoria Rose Cyr, RN BScN, drawing on the clinic's clinical training and her former teaching role with the Canadian Board of Aesthetic Medicine.
 Each visit begins with a facial assessment so dosing and placement match your anatomy.
 Book a consultation to start.

 In Ontario, cosmetic injections may only be performed by a regulated health professional acting under a medical directive.
 This typically means a Registered Nurse (RN), Nurse Practitioner (NP), physician, or dentist with appropriate aesthetic training.
 Estheticians and unregulated practitioners cannot legally inject neuromodulators or hyaluronic acid products.
-At Victoria Rose Aesthetics in Pickering, every injection is placed by Victoria Rose Cyr, RN BScN, a Registered Nurse with over a decade of clinical experience, former Instructor with the Canadian Board of Aesthetic Medicine, and former Professor with Centennial College's Cosmetic Injectables Program.
+At Victoria Rose Aesthetics in Pickering, injections are placed by Registered Nurses on a team led by Victoria Rose Cyr, RN BScN, who brings over a decade of clinical experience, is a former Instructor with the Canadian Board of Aesthetic Medicine, and a former Professor with Centennial College's Cosmetic Injectables Program.
 Sara R., NP, serves as off-site Medical Director and signs the clinic's directives.
-Patients meet directly with Victoria for consultation, assessment, and treatment.
+Your consultation, assessment, and treatment are carried out by an RN injector.
 Book a consultation to discuss your concerns.